 Senior Fellow and Director of Justice Policy

 Jeremiah Goulka is a criminal justice expert whose passion is in translating research into policy and practice.
 He leads the Lab's SHIELD police training initiative, which connects law enforcement and public health agencies to improve both police and community health and safety during the overdose and coronavirus crises.
 Previously, he led justice and security research projects for several federal and local agencies at the RAND Corporation, where he was a member of the RAND Center for Quality Policing and a professor of criminal justice policy in the Pardee RAND Graduate School.
 In the wake of Hurricane Katrina, he served as executive director and co-creator (with the U.S. Attorney and a Coast Guard admiral) of a joint local-state-federal task force that facilitated rebuilding the New Orleans region’s criminal justice systems.
 He began his career clerking for the Hon.
 W. Eugene Davis on the U.S. Court of Appeals for the Fifth Circuit and as an attorney at the U.S. Department of Justice.
 Jeremiah has law degrees from the University of Chicago Law School and the University of Edinburgh Law School and is a member of the District of Columbia bar.

-Sunyou Kang is a student at Northeastern University pursuing a B.S. in Health Science.
+Sunyou Kang is a student at the University of Southern California pursuing a B.S. in Health Promotion & Disease Prevention.
 Her past and present research experiences center around identifying and rectifying the missteps and misinformation surrounding substance use disorders with the intention of guiding efficient and effective policy change on every level.

 Jaime Arredondo Sánchez Lira, PhD, MS